RyuuXS/Reforestation/README.md

-## What do you call corn that joins the army?
-Kernel.
+## What do you call a group of killer whales playing instruments?
+An Orca-stra.